Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • increased sweating;

-When a large amount of fluid accumulates in the lungs, alveolar edema develops.
-Symptoms are severely aggravated and can be alleviated by sitting with arms outstretched.
+When large amounts of fluid accumulate in the lungs, alveolar edema develops.
+Symptoms are seriously aggravated and can be relieved by sitting with arms outstretched.

 Signs of the second stage: